data-skeptic/blog/ai/2018/outspoken-on-ai.md

 ## Outspoken on AI

+Increasingly, public figures are commenting on artificial intelligence.
+Some are optimistic while others are fatalistic.

+We picked a few noteworthy public figures and looked up their perspectives on artificial intelligence to share here.

+You'll notice that these are mainstream voices who (arguably) are not a part of the artificial intelligence research community.
+Yet, this doesn't mean they can't be informed on the subject.
+Their voices reach the average person, and thus, shape what the general public thinks and fears when it comes to AI.

-You may or may not agree with some or all of the perspectives featured here, but regardless,
+You may or may not agree with some or all of the perspectives featured here, but regardless, these are voices and perspectives which are influencing public opinion.
+Do you agree or disagree?

 ### Jeff Bezos